bengler/norx/readme.md

 * Power off the VM

-* Vagrant should now be able to boot the new shrinked image normally via ``vagrant up``.
+* Vagrant should now be able to boot the new shrinked disk image normally via ``vagrant up``.